ibizaman/skarabox/docs/installation.md

 Assuming the [./myskarabox/configuration.nix][] file is left untouched, you can now test the installation process on a VM.
-This VM has 3 hard drives, one for the OS and two in raid for the data.

-To do that, first we tweak some options to more sensible defaults for a VM:
+To do that, first we tweak some options for more sensible defaults for a VM:

 ```bash
 skarabox.hosts.<name> = {